A look at the design, market and legacy of Victorian pottery

 The next piece is clearly from the same factory as the one above.

-The heron comport below is a copy of a commonly found stand most often seen with a pond lily plate top.
+The heron comport below is a copy of a commonly found stand made by Forester with a pond lily plate top.
 This repro however seems to be from the same factory as the two repros above and appears to have been decorated by a child.
 The glaze is so badly done compared to the original that its appeal completely escapes me.
+Reproduction above, original below.

 The repro below might have been passable as an antique toby considering the wide number of companies that made them and the wide range of quality one sees among them, if not for the unglazed bottom which you would never see in a Victorian figural pitcher.